callumj/weave/README.md

 * configurations/docker1.callumj.com/radio1/id_rsa
 * configurations/docker2.callumj.com/extended-data/s3_conf.yml

 For which these will be merged into their respestive packages.
+Weave doesn't require anything to merge with, which is useful if you only want to filter configuration packages.

 I then call weave from this working directory